 Data Protection in Schools: Digitization, Microsoft Teams, Encryption, and More.

-In this blog post, we take a closer look at data protection in schools and the use of cloud services, especially Microsoft Teams.
-We also provide information on the opportunity of using encryption to protect personal data.
+Schools must pay strict attention to data protection and — in the case of European schools — compliance with the General Data Protection Regulation (GDPR).
+Lets take a closer look at data protection in schools and the use of cloud services, especially Microsoft Teams.
+Here, we provide information on the opportunity of using encryption to protect personal data.

 Personal Data in Schools